James DarbyJames Darby

 What is an API?

 APIs (Application Programming Interfaces) are modern interfaces that allow applications to communicate in real-time using structured data formats like JSON or XML.
 APIs use HTTP protocols and RESTful or GraphQL architectures for data exchange.
+The OpenAPI Specification has become the industry standard for defining and documenting REST APIs.

 Common API Operations: